tomdoel/ImageCapture/README.md

  2. You are developing a GUI, or a GUI with supporting command line apps, so you are an application developer, or an integration developer.

 For the first Use-Case it is recommended that you build everything statically.
 You should run ```make install``` to install the software or the ```INSTALL``` task in Visual Studio, which will produce an SDK to link against.
-You can use non-GUI Qt, by turning on the flag MYPROJECT_USE_QT, but you should still use a version of Qt that has been compiled statically.
+You can use non-GUI Qt, by turning on the flag IMAGECAPTURE_USE_QT, but you should still use a version of Qt that has been compiled statically.
 Be aware that CMake will search around your system for various Qt libraries.
 If your statically compiled version of Qt has missing libraries, as you only compiled a subset of them, then CMake may well find other Qt libraries, possibly with dynamic linkage, from somewhere unexpected